NumairGoldeye/cs194-project/README.md

   Not meant to be read by humans, but generated and used by Unity.

 Game Setup Files
-- CreateGameManager.cs: TODO: ??????????????
 - StartGameManager.cs: Controls the "setup phase" of the game, where players place their initial roads and settlements.
-- GameManager.cs: Sets up the board tiles and ports.
-TODO: Maybe change the name of this file, since it only sets up the board.
+- GameManager.cs: This file handles all of the interraction between the clients.
+It has a networkView component attached to it (Unity specific) that allows it to send networking calls to the other players.
+All of the functions that handle respond to these networking calls are in this file and allow us to maintain a synchronized state among the players.
+  It also sets up the game board tiles and maintains the list of players.
+Finally, it contains information that helps the individual client identify their own player in the game and other various pieces of information that are relevant to the player.

 Board Representation Files: The following section contains the files that
     represent the state of the game board.